hemscap/sample-worker-fit/README.md

 The complete portal documentation is available in [portal-document.md](./portal-document.md).

-## 📊 API Output Documentation
+## 📊 Exercise Page Output
-To view the detailed JSON structure of the motion detection engine output (including cycles, timelines, and joint angles), please refer to the following documentation:
+To view the detailed structure of the motion detection engine results (including cycles, timelines, and joint angles), please refer to the following documentation:

 👉 [View Exercise Output Documentation](EXERCISE_OUTPUT.md)